sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-customer-order/cp-mobile-dev-kit-customer-order.md

     <!-- border -->![MDK](img-1.5.png)

-    >For a given customer id, query expression will filter top 5 order entries returned in descending when sorted by the order creation date property.
+    >The query expression will filter the top five order entries for a given customer ID, returning them in descending order when sorted by the order creation date property.

     ><!-- border -->![MDK](img-1.6.gif)

 6. Now, start binding Object Table properties with `SalesOrderHeaders` entity set properties.

-    Provide the below information:
+    In the **Appearance** section of the **Properties** pane, provide the below information:

     | Property | Value |
     |----|----|